PLEASE MAKE SURE YOU ARE PRACTISING SOCIAL DISTANCING AT ALL TIMES

 It’s very unlikely it can be spread through things like packages or food.

-If you’re pregnant and worried about coronavirus, you can get advice about coronavirus and pregnancy from the Royal College of Obstretricians and Gynaecologists.
+If you’re pregnant and worried about coronavirus, you can get advice about coronavirus and pregnancy from the Royal College of Obstetricians and Gynaecologists (RCOG).

 Treatment for coronavirus